 about

-Recent works include the trees have something to say, an ongoing live performance series that utilises contact-miked wood and inductive soundscapes; cycle form, an activated sculpture using water, contact mics and maxMSP; and so they reach back, a film and sound piece exploring embodied encounters with landscape.
+Recent works and performances include the trees have something to say, an ongoing live performance series that utilises gathered materials, contact-miked wood and inductive soundscapes; cycle form, an activated sculpture using water, contact mics and maxMSP; and so they reach back, a film and sound piece exploring embodied encounters with landscape.

 image by erin plaice